criteo/mesos-term/README.md

 # MesosTerm

 **MesosTerm** is a web-based terminal for Mesos.
-It allows you to execute command within Mesos containers (UCR only) from a web interface as you would do with docker exec.
+It allows you to execute commands within Mesos containers (UCR only) from a web interface as you would do with docker exec.